OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_03_Other_Tables.md

 Note that all 'W_*' tables are automatically re-populated weekly and rely upon information present in the D_LOCATION_SUMMARY and D_INTERVAL_SUMMARY tables (though not exclusively).

+##### Field - GEOL_FEAT

+This field is used to assemble the 'Water Found' information as commonly defined on the MOE water-well master sheets.
+As more than one water type can be specified, these have been converted to a text-string of 0/1 values such as '001001'.
+For additional details, refer to the description of V_SYS_W_GENERAL_GEOL_FEAT (which assembles the data for this field).

 #### W_GENERAL_DOCUMENT

 This table contains information from the D_LOCATION and D_DOCUMENT tables and includes a formatted bibliographic reference field (BIBLIO).
 This is related to D_LOCATION using LOC_ID.
 Refer to W_GENERAL, above, for information concerning the 'W_' tables.